ton-blockchain/wallet-ios/README.md

-# TON Wallet (iOS)
+# Toncoin Wallet (iOS)

-This is the source code and build instructions for a TON Testnet Wallet implementation for iOS.
+This is the source code and build instructions for a Toncoin Wallet implementation for iOS.

 1. Install Xcode 12.5.1
 ```